-Join Judy Steiner-Williams for an in-depth discussion in this video Writing the introduction, part of Writing Research Papers.
+Join Judy Steiner-Williams for an in-depth discussion in this video Writing the introduction, part of Writing a Research Paper.

-Because it is important that the reader know what the central idea is the thesis…is usually the first or the last sentence in the introductory paragraph.…Those 2 locations are the primary emphasis points.…Even though the thesis is certainly an important part of the introduction,…it isn't enough, that first paragraph also needs to get the reader's attention and…get her interested in your topic and your research.…Certainly there is no right way to right the introductory paragraph but…
+Because it is important that the reader know…what the central idea is, the thesis is usually…the first or the last sentence in…the introductory paragraph.…Those two locations are the primary emphasis points.…Even though the thesis is certainly…an important part of the introduction, it isn't enough.…That first paragraph also needs to get…the reader's attention, and get her interested…in your topic and your research.…Certainly there is no one exact way…

 - Understanding the different types of research papers

 - Researching the topic

 - Composing a title